Air Inter: Domestic expansion and challenges

-The difference between the competing Air Inter and Swissair services on this route was that the former's passengers had to use the terminal at Basel/Mulhouse airport through the domestic channel that connected the airport to the French city of Mulhouse, whereas the latter's used the international channel that linked the airport with the Swiss city of Basel.
-For this reason, Air Inter's flights were categorised as domestic while Swissair's were international.

-In addition, UTA had limited rights to carry passengers, cargo and mail on the internal legs of its long-haul services, between Paris Charles de Gaulle and Lyon, Marseille, Nice as well as Bordeaux.
-However, flights were too infrequent to pose a threat to Air Inter.

 SNCF, one of Air Inter's two largest public sector shareholders, was also the company's main competitor on domestic trunk routes inside France.
-This intensified when SNCF began high-frequency high-speed train (TGV) services on purpose-built tracks from 1981.
-The launch of TGV services between Paris and Lyon, one of Air Inter's busiest as well as shortest routes, in 1981 led to a reduction in frequency and smaller aircraft on Air Inter's competing service.

-The only other domestic air routes on which Air Inter competed with Air France in the pre-liberalisation era were routes linking the mainland with Corsica.
+This intensified when from 1981 SNCF began high-frequency high-speed train (TGV) services on purpose-built tracks.
+The launch of TGV services between Paris and Lyon, one of Air Inter's busiest as well as shortest routes, led to a reduction in frequency and the use of smaller aircraft.
+The only other domestic air routes on which Air Inter competed with Air France in the pre-liberalisation years were routes linking the mainland with Corsica island.

-In 1977, Air Inter purchased a 20% stake from Air France in the latter's charter affiliate Air Charter International, in return for ceasing to be a rival supplier of charter airline seats in the French inclusive tour market.